QuantEcon/python-lecture-sandpit.myst/lectures/money_inflation_humphrey.md

 Our model equates the demand for money to the supply at each time $t \geq 0$.

-Equality between those demands and supply gives in a **dynamic** model in which   money supply and  price level **sequences** are simultaneously deteR_mined by a special  set of simultaneous linear
+Equality between those demands and supply gives in a **dynamic** model in which   money supply and  price level **sequences** are simultaneously determined by a special  set of simultaneous linear
 equations.

 These equations take the form of what are often called vector linear **difference equations**.